SantosOMartinez/codepath-project-3/readme.md

 Describe any challenges encountered while building the app.

 I ran into a bug that can easily be solved if I learn where some specific events can be called and handled.
-These is a very minor bug that is on the stretch feature but is caused by my current lack of knowledge with UIKit.
+This is a very minor bug that is on the stretch feature but is caused by my current lack of knowledge with UIKit.
 I think that if I gain more knowledge in UIKIt this bug can be resolved.

 **Bug:**